rubensworks/PhD-Thesis/content/conclusions.md

 and support heterogeneous interfaces.
-For this, the _actor_, _mediator_, and _publish-subscribe_ software patterns were applied to achieve an architecture where task-specific actors form building blocks, where buses and mediators are used to handle their inter-communication, which can be wired together through _dependency injection_.
+For this, the _actor_, _mediator_, and _publish-subscribe_ software patterns were applied to achieve an architecture where task-specific actors form building blocks, and buses and mediators are used to handle their inter-communication, which can be wired together through _dependency injection_.

 With Comunica, evaluating the performance of different query algorithms and other query-related approaches become more fair.